vaaniGO/Java1/README.md

 # Java1
-OOPS in Java
+Programs in Java ranging from 'Easy' to 'Medium'
-Programs on special numbers, 1-D and 2-D arrays